 As the founder and executive chairman of African Rainbow Minerals – which has interests in gold, base and ferrous metals, and platinum – Motsepe is pretty comfortable with his $2.3 billion, which works out to approximately R33 055 715 000 at the current exchange rate.
 One thing’s for sure: the mining industry seems to be rocking this list.

 The final entrant on our list – but by no means short on funds, is billionaire South African businessman Jacobus Petrus “Koos” Bekker.
 His amazing fortune comes thanks to him spearheading media group giant Naspers as chairman… or does it?

-Here’s a fun fact: Bekker is lesser-known as the co-founder of MNET/MultiChoice, as well as co-founder of cellphone network MTN – but more interestingly, he never asked for a salary at Naspers.
+Here’s a fun fact: Bekker is less-known as the co-founder of MNET/MultiChoice, as well as co-founder of cell phone network MTN – but more interestingly, he never asked for a salary at Naspers.
 This, despite the fact that the company operates in 130 countries globally (and has the largest market capitalisation of any media company outside the US and China).
 We’ll leave you to draw your own conclusions on how this remarkable businessman worked his way up the wealth ranks.
 Bekker isn’t too far off Motsepe, coming in at a personal net worth of approximately $2.2 billion – that’s R31 613 230 000 to you and me.
 Just plain wow!

 Top 5 Millionaires in South Africa